 It is jaw-droppingly gorgeous and carries an endorsement by none other than James Bond (making it one of tv’s greatest ever cars).
 As synonymous with 007 as a dry Martini and a liberal attitude to bedding dangerous women, the wood, the chrome, the leather and its inherent sexuality has made the Aston Martin DB5 one of the most sought-after and eminently recognisable cars in the world for over half a century.

 This was the car that bridged the old and the new.
-It was the last car personally approved by Enzo Ferrari himself and ushered in the stewardship of Luca di Montezemolo.
+One of the most fascinating Ferrari facts is that the F40 was actually the last car personally approved by Enzo Ferrari himself, and ushered in the stewardship of Luca di Montezemolo.
 It is a throwback to the days where driver aids – traction control and ABS – were considered ‘too safe’ and when it reared its head from Maranello, it was the fastest, most expensive and most powerful production car ever made.

 Designed by the world-famous Pininfarina design house (who also provided us with some of the most expensive second hand cars ever sold), it was intended to compete with the Porsche 959 in the FIA Championship with a 2.9-litre, twin-turbo engine generating 471 bhp but it was further developed to be used as a road car, the first with a 200 mph+ top end.
 It does everything a supercar should.
 It is as striking to look at as anything before or since and while it had its issues with gear changes at speed and braking often required lead boots, the Ferrari F40 had movie star good looks, a throaty V8 roar and competed with the Countach as the poster of choice for 80s and 90s boys who dared to dream!